drinkingtea/website/content/posts/preloader.md

 Now, the pointer is the right size and the data is getting loaded, but the pointer itself is still garbage.
-Instead of writing the address of the original pointer, we write the offset of the pointed data from the start of the pointer, or 0 if the original pointer was null.
+Instead of writing the address of the original pointer, we write the offset of the pointed data from the start of the preload buffer, or 0 if the original pointer was null.
 That is still not going to be correct on the target system.
 To deal with this, we save the location of the pointer to a separate list for use later.